 You can choose to explore one or two of them today.
 Enjoy the hike and the unique atmosphere of these places.
 Take a bottle of water and some food with you.

-Love valley offers one of the best hiking experiences in Cappadocia.
-It has been named so because of its penis-shaped rocks, which were created from eroded volcanic ash.
-There are some photo spots on the way, specific for the Love valley, so don’t forget to stop for the best pictures.
+Love Valley has been named so because of its penis-shaped rocks, which were created from eroded volcanic ash.

 This valley is well-known thanks to its man-made pigeon houses carved into the soft volcanic rock.
 Pigeons were very important in the past within Cappadocia as they were used as a barren soil fertilizer and food.

 The Valley is situated between Göreme and Uschisar.
 The entire Valley is 6 km long and it’s a popular trekking area.
 I recommend starting your walk from Uschisar.
 Before, you can also visit the Uschisar Castle.